Intimacy

 There Is No Such Thing as a "Normal" Sexual Preference

-One of the largest studies on sexual preferences, conducted at the University of Montreal (2016, 1,040 participants), revealed that many sexual fantasies commonly considered "unusual" are actually shared by 30 to 60% of the population.
+Large-scale research on sexual preferences has revealed that many sexual fantasies commonly considered "unusual" are actually shared by 30 to 60% of the population.
 Dominance and submission fantasies, fetishism, exhibitionist and voyeuristic fantasies - the majority of preferences often labeled "abnormal" fall statistically within the "normal" range.

 The problem is not the preference itself but the sense of shame that comes from thinking "something must be wrong with me."
-This shame arises from a social environment that lacks open dialogue about sexuality.
-Unable to confide in anyone, people carry it alone, and the shame amplifies, developing into self-loathing.
+This shame arises from a social environment that lacks open dialogue about sexual preferences, and when people carry it alone, the shame amplifies, developing into self-loathing.

 Where Do Sexual Preferences Come From